scipy-conference/scipy_proceedings/papers/mark_wickert_247/mwickert_247.rst

 as we make use of the PEP 465 @ infix operator for matrix multiplication.
 As the final step, the data set is played through the Kalman filter in earth-centered earth-fixed (ECEF) coordinates.
-The User trajectory is input in local east-north-up (ENU) coordinates, and the SVs used to form the location estimate specified by the coarse acquisition (C/A) code pseudo-random noise (PRN) number, of the SVs in view by the User.
-The ECEF coordinates of the SVs are then propagated along with the User trajectory using [SGP4]_ and the two-line element (TLE) data available from [Celestrak]_.
+The User trajectory is input in local east-north-up (ENU) coordinates, and the SVs in view by the User to form the location estimate, are specified by the coarse acquisition (C/A) code pseudo-random noise (PRN) number.
+The ECEF coordinates of the SVs are then propagated  using [SGP4]_ using the two-line element (TLE) data available from [Celestrak]_, in time step with the User trajectory.
 The relationship between ECEF and ENU is explained in Figure :ref:`ECEFENU`.
 For convenience, this computational tool, is housed in a Jupyter notebook.
 Data set generation and 3D trajectory plotting is provided with the assistance of a single module, [GPS_helper]_.